Getting Started in Film

 Workshop and/or Screen Your Projects: Whether it’s your completed film, script, creative drafts or ideas, share your work with a trusted audience – especially if you’re still in the editing or drafting process.
 Seeing reactions to your work live are important and will only improve your projects.

 The Oklahoma Film + Music Office invites audiences to virtually preview our 2021 Oklahoma Film and Music Conference with the release of the “Pivotal Work: Early Access Series”.
 Join some of the state’s leading industry professionals for this free video series, which features workshops and discussions designed to educate and inspire audiences seeking to learn more about career opportunities within Oklahoma’s film and music industries.

-As we count down to the 2021 deadCenter Film Festival, the Oklahoma Film + Music Office (OF+MO) is excited to share our OF+MO Film School video series, which streamed at the 2020 festival.
+The Oklahoma Film + Music Office (OF+MO) is excited to share our OF+MO Film School video series, which streamed at the 2020 deadCenter Film Festival.
 OF+MO Film School provides introductory courses on film topics from some of the state’s top working film professionals.